 Ensuring your plan is up-to-date with compliance standards is key, and there are often overlooked issues that serve as red flags for the Department of Labor (DOL) and/or the IRS.
-To make your audit process as smooth as possible, there are some critical points to consider when preparing for your retirement plan audit and having 401(k) compliance.
+To make your audit process as smooth as possible, there are some critical points to consider when preparing for your retirement plan audit and maintaining 401(k) compliance.

-Best Tips for Maintaining 401(K) Compliance Within Your Plan
+Best Tips for Maintaining 401(k) Compliance Within Your Plan

 1. Know the 80/120 Rule